trilliontrust/clvm/docs/chialisp_ref.md

 \- \- \- \- \- \- \-

-this takes a list and returns a list containing the third item in the original list:
+this returns a list containing the third item in the original list:

 '(e (q (c (f (r (r (a)))) (q ()))) (a))' '(ITEM1 ITEM2 ...
 ITEMN)'